 - a.
 Description This initiative provides funding for a part-time Maintenance and Operations Specialist (0.50 FTE) to support the new futsal fields and loop track being constructed at Ellis Barron Park.
-The initiative also includes funding for ongoing and regular grounds maintenance services, and a one-time cost of \$24,000 related to machinery and equipment. - b.
+Ongoing costs for salaries, benefits and internal services fees total \$44,925 and one-time costs related to machinery and equipment are \$24,000. - b.
 Service Level Impacts Existing service levels are maintained.

-9. Swimming Pool Chemical - Operations
+10. Swimming Pool Chemicals - Operations